[HISTORY: Adopted by the Township Committee of the Township of Lumberton as indicated in article histories. Amendments noted where applicable.]

-The Township Committee may, at its annual reorganization meeting and at such other times as deemed necessary, appoint Class I and Class II police officers for terms not exceeding one year and may revoke such appointments at any time without cause or hearing.
+The Township Committee may, at its annual reorganization meeting and at such other times as deemed necessary, appoint Class I, Class II and Class III police officers for terms not exceeding one year and may revoke such appointments at any time without cause or hearing.

 Such policemen shall not be members of the Police Department or police force and their powers and duties shall cease at the expiration of the terms for which they were appointed or on revocation of their appointments.
 They shall, at the expiration or revocation of the terms for which they were appointed, return all uniforms and equipment that may have been issued to them.

-Such Class I and Class II police officers shall have the same powers and duties as members of the Police Department, but shall not be members of the Department and shall not carry a revolver or similar weapon when off duty.
+Such Class I, Class II and Class III police officers shall have the same powers and duties as members of the Police Department, but shall not be members of the Department and shall not carry a revolver or similar weapon when off duty.

-Except as otherwise provided by law, no person shall be appointed as a Class I or Class II police officer unless he:
+Except as otherwise provided by law, no person shall be appointed as a Class I, Class II or Class III police officer unless he: